Soare-Robert-Daniel/test/README.md

 When a user presses Buy, a new transaction will be registered and ownership of the coin will transfer.

-The page should also include a `Generate Coin` button.
+The dashboard should also include a `Generate Coin` button.
 When pressed, the user will be prompted to enter an amount (this can be displayed via a modal, new page, or inline elements).

 To generate a BitScam, the system should find 3 random numbers whose combination must be unique (do not create a BitScam with component numbers that already exist in another coin).
 If no more unique BitScams can be generated, the `Generate Coin` button should be hidden.